-In his Proclamation, President Biden states, “During National Teen Dating Violence Awareness and Prevention Month, we recommit ourselves to ending this scourge of our society and providing our young people every chance to live the fulfilling and productive lives they deserve.”
+In his Proclamation, President Biden states, “During National Teen Dating Violence Awareness and Prevention Month, we bring this scourge out of the shadows, recommit to promoting healthy relationships, and join together with a clear message to survivors: You are not alone.”

-Nearly 1 in 11 female and about 1 in 14 male high school students report having experienced physical dating violence in the last year.
-About 1 in 8 female and 1 in 26 male high school students report having experienced sexual dating violence in the last year according to the Centers for Disease Control and Prevention.
+Unhealthy, abusive, or violent relationships can have short- and long-term negative effects, including severe consequences, on a developing teen.
+Nearly 1 in 12 high school students report having experienced physical dating violence in the last year.
+And about 1 in 12 high school students report having experienced sexual dating violence in the last year according to the 2019 Youth Risk Behavior Survey from the Centers for Disease Control and Prevention.

 The National Domestic Violence Hotline, funded in part by OVC, also offers support for victims of intimate partner violence, including victims of teen dating violence.
-Since it began operation in 1996, the hotline has received more than 6 million calls, texts, and online chats.
 Victims of dating violence can contact this free and confidential hotline anytime to receive support.

 - Office on Violence Against Women: Dating Violence